hetznercloud/terraform-provider-hcloud/website/docs/r/primary_ip.html.md

 Provides a Hetzner Cloud Primary IP to represent a publicly-accessible static IP address that can be mapped to one of your servers.

+If a server is getting created, it has to have a primary ip.
+If a server is getting created without defining primary ips, two of them (one ipv4 and one ipv6) getting created & attached.
 Currently, Primary IPs can be only attached to servers.

 ## Example Usage